fluid-systems/test-rig-control-model/README.md

 Improve readability by limiting the number of nested statements.

 Preferrably write short functions, and [pure functions](https://realpython.com/python-functional-programming/#:~:text=A%20pure%20function%20is%20a,to%20state%20or%20mutable%20data.) that can be tested.

+### Packaging and Deployment
+Check the [Packaging Flow](https://packaging.python.org/en/latest/flow/) for thorough and up-to-date information about packaging.

+Update the `pyproject.toml` file by filling out the correct metadata, project names, dependencies and paths to modules.

+If you have used a project structure with a `src` folder, you will need to replace the `"."` by `"src"` in `[tool.setuptools.packages.find]`.

+To try out packaging before deploying a version you can be proud of into the world, use the test instance, TestPyPI (as stated in the packaging flow).
+The adjustment to PyPI is minor.

+In order to be able to send your project over to PyPI (or TestPyPI), you will need to generate an API token and **set the variable `CI_PYPI_TOKEN` correctly** by following these steps:
+1. Login to PyPI or TestPyPI
+2. Go to `Account Configuration` -> `API Token` and click on `Add an API Token`
+3. Copy the generated token (you will **not** be able to do this later)
+4. Go to your project on GitLab, open `Settings` -> `CI/CD` and scroll down to `Variables`
+5. Click on `Add variable`
+6. Under key, paste `CI_PYPI_TOKEN`; under Value, paste the API token you have copied

+The `CI_PYPI_TOKEN` is referenced in the `pyproject.toml` file for authentification purposes.